 1. Measurement of strain

 For our measurement, we will use 350 Ohm strain gage.

 This is how the channel setup looks like:

-First we must set the quarter bridge with 350 Ohms as the input type.
-This means that the single bridge will be the real gage while other three gages will be internal precision resistors.
+First, we must set the quarter bridge with 350 Ohms as the input type.
+This means that the single bridge will be the real gage while the other three gages will be internal precision resistors.
 Now, the input scaling is in mV/V.